 - 5. Make It and Say It

 - Why Are Cooperative ESL Games Perfect for Kindergarteners?

 1. Don’t Put That in Your Mouth!

-This song is so simple that it is great for your very first session, maybe the first time you try to teach them with only English.
+This song is so simple that it’s great for your very first session—maybe the first time you try to teach them using only English.

 Teaching the song

 Start by teaching students the song “Open Shut Them.”

 - If you don’t know the tune, you could learn it from YouTube.
 But in this situation, don’t just use a video to teach it.
 If you want your students to watch the video, it would be better to watch it after playing the game.

 - If you are not confident about singing in front of the children, teach it as a poem.

 Here are the actions that you should do as you sing.